 Her third delivery was different.
 While she was pregnant with her third child, Margaret was given a comprehensive clean delivery kit during her last trimester.
 This maama kit, distributed in communities in a pilot project under the Maverick Collective Project, included misoprostol and chlorhexidine.
 The two were added to the Ministry of Health – recommended maama kit to reduce on unpreventable maternal health deaths.

-Misoprostol, taken after the delivery of the placenta, helps to control postpartum bleeding while the chlorhexidine is used for the care of the newborn’s umbilical cord.
+Misoprostol, taken after the delivery of the baby (with confirmation that there is no other baby), helps to control postpartum bleeding while the chlorhexidine is used for the care of the newborn’s umbilical cord.

 “I got my maama kit from Deo [Village Health Team] who spoke to me about the importance of going for antenatal visits and delivering in a health facility,” the resident of Lwemivubo Village in Kiyuni sub-county, Mubende says.
 Margaret received her antenatal care from Kiyuni Health Center III.

 “When I got into labour, I knew there was no way I could reach the hospital so I decided to carry my kit to the nearer Kakigando Health Center II.
 After I delivered my baby and the placenta, the midwife gave me the three tablets to put under my tongue.”